strongloop/loopback/docs/rest.md

 The remoting is defined using the following properties:

 - description: Description of the REST API
-- accepts: An array of parameter description
+- accepts: An array of parameters, each parameter has a name, a type, and an optional description
 - returns: Description of the return value
-- http: Binding to the HTTP endpoint
+- http: Binding to the HTTP endpoint, including the verb and path

+### Request Format

+For POST and PUT requests, the request body must be JSON, with the Content-Type header set to application/json.

+### Response Format

+The response format for all requests is a JSON object or array if present.
+Some responses have an empty body.

+Whether a request succeeded is indicated by the HTTP status code.
+A 2xx status code indicates success, whereas a 4xx status code indicates request related issues.
+5xx status code reports server side problems.

+The response for an error is in the following format:

+    {
+    "error": {
+    "message": "could not find a model with id 1", "stack": "Error: could not find a model with id 1\n ...", "statusCode": 404
+    }

 ###Generated APIs